warning

 This could symbolise that she's clinging onto the past when her son needed her more.

-So did you respond directly to Sofia's statement?
+So did you respond directly to Sophia's statement?
 Did you use your own opinions and personal interpretations in your response?
 Did you include evidence from the poems?
 Did you explore the similarities and differences between the poems?
 And finally, did you consider the writer's intentions?
 So take a moment to read through your response and perhaps annotate or underline where you have included each of the things from that checklist.

-And even better set yourself a what went well and an even better if, for next time you complete a task like this.
+And even better set yourself a what went well and an even better if for next time you complete a task like this.

 So pause the video while you review your answer and click play when you'd like to continue.

-Okay, so we've made it to today's finish line.
+So we've made it to today's finish line.

 So a massive well done for all your hard work today.